 This course will carefully introduce interested pilots to the regulatory, practical, and operational issues involved with becoming a certificated Commercial Pilot.
 As with all Club ground schools, there will be an emphasis on real-life situations and safety.
 In addition to presenting all of the subjects mandated by the FAA for commercial applicants, this course, by popular demand of students, will also present additional turbine engine theory, Part 25 airplane (airliner) performance, loading, structures and jet (swept wing and high altitude) aerodynamics.

-This course is aimed both at the pilot looking towards a professional career in aviation AND the pilot who simply wants to increase his or her knowledge about the world of commercial aviation.
+This course is aimed both at the pilot looking towards a professional career in aviation AND the pilot who simply wants to increase her or his knowledge about the world of commercial aviation.
 All are welcome.

 Fun and informative!

-As much as care will be taken to make sure that this course is thorough and complete, there will be plenty of time for questions and answers and good interchange and participation by all class members.
-We should have from 10 to 15 highly-motivated students and most all have significant flying experience.
+There will be plenty of time for questions and answers and good interchange and participation by all class members.
+We should have from 12 to 15 highly-motivated students and most all have significant flying experience.
 Learning is enhanced by the sharing of experiences by the more advanced students who have their unique perspective to share with us all.
 The result is a lively and fun class for every one.
 [Please see (below) the comments of experienced flight students who have taken the WCFC Commercial Ground School in recent years.]

 Commercial Pilot Curriculum